New Jersey Administrative Law

 - Actions by the Department of Labor and Workforce Development, including prevailing wage cases and some actions relating to public contracting.

 - Special education matters.

 The OAL has jurisdiction over a wide variety of other kinds of administrative matters.
 Cases that are not heard by the OAL include tax appeals, parole matters, Workers’ Compensation, and unemployment compensation cases.

 Lyons & Associates, P.C. and Eric Marcy, Esq., who chairs the Administrative Law practice at the firm, have experience with a variety of administrative law matters, including professional licensing matters, police and municipal employee civil service matters, pension forfeitures, removal of candidates from civil service eligibility lists, public contractor, and prevailing wage cases.
 Mr. Marcy is an approved attorney under the PBA Legal Protection Plan program available to members of the New Jersey State PBA.
 Call 908-575-9777 or contact us online to schedule a free consultation today.
-We have offices in Somerville and Morristown, New Jersey, and we serve clients throughout the state, including but not limited to Somerset County, Morris County, Middlesex County, Union County, Essex County, Bergen County, Hunterdon County, Warren County, Sussex County, Passaic County, and Monmouth County.
+We have offices in Somerville, Morristown, and Freehold, New Jersey, and we serve clients throughout the state, including but not limited to Somerset County, Morris County, Middlesex County, Union County, Essex County, Bergen County, Hunterdon County, Warren County, Sussex County, Passaic County, and Monmouth County.